Answers to all your questions about the SON Conformity Assessment Programme and the SONCAP Certificate.

 - Conserve foreign exchange

-Products exempt from the SONCAP program are the following:
+Products exempt from the SONCAP programme include the following:

 - Food products